makerscraft/launch-kit/pitch/README.md

 - **100+ products** built
 - **20+ startup in seed round**
 - 2 countries, 4 cities
-- featured by techcrunch as one of the **most promising bootcamps in Europe**.
+- featured by techcrunch as one of the **[most impressive bootcamps in Europe](http://techcrunch.com/2014/11/27/le-wagon-is-an-impressive-french-coding-bootcamp-for-entrepreneurs/)**.